ktreese/vmware-packer-templates/README.md

 Builds a vagrant box for the virtualbox provider for specified os type:

+##### Branch Descriptions
+Each branch represents the OS it is named after.
+Following the quick and dirty example usage below will build a vagrant box for the os the branch represents.
+Otherwise, here are some specifics as they pertain to certain branches:

+developer: Builds Red Hat 6.7 and registers with the redhat Customer Portal, taking advantage of developer.redhat.com's no-cost Red Hat Enterprise Linux Developer Suite subscription, which includes Red Hat Enterprise Linux Server, and access to the Red Hat Customer Portal for software updates and knowledgebase articles.
+This is the same subscription available to enterprise, where the only difference is the no-cost developer suite subscription is self-supported.

+master: Contains just the README for now.
+Each branch is intended to be long lived for the OS build is represents

+pe.2016.2.1.entitlement: First build of a puppet master using an entitlement.
+This completely removes the dependency on using CentOS repos for package installs.
+Use of Red Hat Customer Portal is being tested before this gets merged into pe.2016.2.1 and published for public consumption within the wwt-pe-master-vagrant project

+pe.2016.2.1_raw: A base installation/setup of Puppet Enterprise 2016.2.1 without any custom WWT configs built in

 ##### Quick and dirty example usage:
 `packer validate rhel-server-7.2-x86_64.json` to validate template syntax